JakeSteam/blog-programming/_posts/2019-03-04-using-preferencefragment-to-effortlessly-handle-user-settings.md

 Handling user settings in an Android app is initially quite straightforward.
 Most apps use SharedPreferences to save a few booleans or strings, then read these values when necessary.

 A downside of this is a lack of safety.
-You might save the user’s name under “Username”, then retrieve it as “UserName”, resulting in never managing to retrieve the name!
+You might save the user's name under "Username", then retrieve it as "UserName", resulting in never managing to retrieve the name!
 You also have to create all the switches, text fields, and sliders yourself.
 Luckily, PreferenceFragment provides an easy way to safely show and change user preferences.

 There is an [entire sample project available on GitHub](https://github.com/JakeSteam/PreferencesExample), ([and a Gist](https://gist.github.com/JakeSteam/6937ef3b6c217a330ec4822dd8c5d1bf)) for those that prefer to just see the code.
 Note that some of the code is in Kotlin, but most is XML.

 ## Preparing your project

-Whilst we will be using PreferenceFragment in this example, we’ll actually be using PreferenceFragmentCompat to ensure the app looks great on earlier API versions.
+Whilst we will be using PreferenceFragment in this example, we'll actually be using PreferenceFragmentCompat to ensure the app looks great on earlier API versions.

 To add the preference library, add the following to your app-level `build.gradle`‘s dependencies and perform a Gradle sync: